Skip to content

 Does mentoplasty leave a visible scar?

-No. I perform mentoplasty exclusively from inside the mouth, with an incision in the lower oral vestibule, between the gum and the lip.
+Mentoplasty does not leave a visible external scar in my technique because I perform it exclusively from inside the mouth, with an incision in the lower oral vestibule, between the gum and the lip.
 This way, there is no visible external scar.
 The stitches I use are absorbable and do not need to be removed.

 How long does the mentoplasty surgery last?

-In my experience, mentoplasty with silicone lasts about twenty to thirty minutes, performed under general anesthesia.
-The patient wakes up shortly after, without pain, and can be discharged on the same day — unless mentoplasty is associated with other plastic surgeries.
+In my experience, mentoplasty with silicone lasts about twenty to thirty minutes and is performed under general anesthesia.
+The patient wakes up shortly afterward under anesthesiology supervision and can be discharged on the same day — unless mentoplasty is combined with other plastic surgeries.

 Does the silicone implant in the chin need to be replaced?